mit-kavli-institute/lightcurvedb/docs/source/connecting.rst

     operation()

 The ``db_scope()`` decorator automatically provides an open database object as the first positional argument to the wrapped function.
+Upon return of the function the connection is freed and the database object is transitioned into a closed state.

 This decorator also inspects the wrapped function and provides the connection with the ``application_name`` parameter with the wrapped function name.
 This